Make these cute and easy DIY gnome ornaments for your Christmas tree! They are a sweet little craft that is perfect for gifting.

 Many thanks to Ruth Johnson for sharing the popular Christmas tree ornaments she creates.
 Each piece is unique!

 Here is what you’ll need.
-Affiliate link in blue.
+An affiliate link is included below.

 Hot glue gun